josh-59/smsh/doc/introduction.md

 3. Find and execute command(s)

 Where shells differ is in step two, interpretation.
-`smsh` carries out the following steps:
+`smsh` breaks interpretation down into three steps:

 1. Expansion
 2. Separation